This Version Posted: October 14, 2020

 Non-Medical Mask Use During Religious Services

-- Unless a person is exempted, non-medical masks or face coverings should be worn at all times inside public places.
-For religious services/rites or ceremonies, indoor weddings and funeral services, attendees must wear masks until seated with a secured physical distance of 2 metres (6 feet) from others.
+- Unless a person is exempted, non-medical masks or face coverings should be worn at all times inside public places, including places of worship.
+For religious services/rites or ceremonies, indoor weddings and funeral services, attendees must wear masks at all times with a secured physical distance of 2 metres (6 feet) from others.

 - Group singing is strongly discouraged.
 Instead, consider using audio or video recordings.